Christian views on masturbation: Medieval period

 Pierre Humbert states, "During the Middle Ages, masturbation – so-called "softness" – was considered an unnatural sin, but for the vast majority of theologians, priests and confessors, the offense was much less serious than fornication, adultery or sodomy; and they generally preferred not to talk too much about it so as not to suggest its existence to those who did not know about it."

 Thomas Aquinas wrote that masturbation is an "unnatural vice," and is a species of lust like bestiality, sodomy, and pederasty, and that "by procuring pollution [i.e., ejaculation apart from intercourse], without any copulation, for the sake of venereal pleasure ... pertains to the sin of 'uncleanness' which some call 'effeminacy' [Latin: mollitiem, lit. 'softness, unmanliness']."
 Indeed, "masturbation, anal intercourse and homosexuality were, according to Aquinas, the worst sins after murder because they were against the divine order."

-Today, the liberal Roman Catholic reform organisation, We Are Church Ireland, alleges, "...
-Aquinas' natural law theory... declared that the mouth was for eating, the sexual organs for reproduction and led him to conclusions such as that masturbation was worse than rape because the seed was lost in masturbation but not in rape".

-The Anglican Church Times concurs, stating, "Aquinas's notion [was] that male semen contains a tiny homunculus – an entire foetus in miniature – which requires only a convenient womb into which it can be implanted.
-It is why Aquinas thought that male masturbation was a more grievous sin than rape."
+Liberal voices in the 21st century Catholic and Anglican churches have been critical of Aquinas for coming to this conclusion.

 In the late medieval period, Jean Gerson wrote a confessional manual called On the Confession of Masturbation.
 By doing so, he broke with two hundred years of silence on the issue.
 According to researcher Chloë Taylor, Gerson's manual tells clerics to "insist that (male) penitents admit to the sin of masturbation, which...was deemed...[by this time to be an] even more serious sin than raping a nun, incest, or abducting and raping virgins and wives however more common and indeed universal (among males) a sin it was assumed to be, judging from the incredulity with which deniers of masturbation were instructed to be met..."